tsmatz/nlp-tutorials/Readme.md

 8. [Attention](./08_attention.ipynb)
 9. [Transformer](./09_transformer.ipynb)

-> I recommend you to run these examples on GPU-utilized machine.
+> Examples are built with PyTorch from scratch.
+I recommend you to run these examples on GPU-utilized machine.

 NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models in 1950s - such as, [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) or [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm).<br>
 However, this repository focuses on recent neural methods examined in today's NLP, and you'll learn how each models are developed, improved, and reached into today's architectures (such as, widely-used transformers) by running notebooks step-by-step in order.